 'Being a Refugee is an experience not an identity' - Mohammad Badran

-This programme focusses on designing and co-creating events that bring people together across diverse cultures, faiths and traditions.
-In recent years we have co-created and collaborated on events with a number of partners, including: Freedom from Torture, Paiwand Afghan Association, Camden Community Engagement, City of Sanctuary, Migrateful and Islington Centre for Refugees and Migrants.
+People of the Earth designs and co-creates events that bring people together across diverse cultures, faiths and traditions.
+In recent years our partners have included individuals with lived experience of migration and displacement, and of creating a new home in the UK, and various organisations, among them: Freedom from Torture, Paiwand Afghan Association, North London Recovery College, Camden Community Engagement, City of Sanctuary, Migrateful and Islington Centre for Refugees and Migrants.

-At Home in Nature invites people who are new to London or the UK, and anyone seeking connection with others, to slow down, step outside, and find a sense of belonging in the living world.
-Over six weeks, this outdoor, nature-connection programme brings people together in one or more of London's green spaces.
-This is a chance for participants to pause, breathe, and pay attention; to notice the changing season, share stories, and build friendships.
-The programme creates a supportive environment where people can feel part of a community and at home in the natural world around them.
+At Home in Nature is a 6-week programme bringing people together in one or more of London’s green spaces.
+It offers participants a chance to pause and breathe, to notice the living world all round us, share stories, and build friendships.
+The programme welcomes local people, including migrants and those seeking sanctuary or refuge, to come together, slow down, and feel more connected to the natural world.
+By spending time outdoors together, participants build a sense of community, belonging, and ease in the natural world.
 Drawing on research, nature-connection practices, and learning from past participants, the programme is facilitated and designed to nurture connection between people, nature and place in simple, meaningful ways.

 More than a concert space, ‘Listen to the World’ brings people together across differences of all kinds – on stage and among the audience – for evenings that celebrate cultural diversity and create meaningful encounters in an atmosphere of inclusion and warmth.